tacowordpress/addmany/README.md

  ```

 ###Many-to-Many with unique common fields between 2 posts (like a junction table)
+In this example, the shared fields are between the parent post and the child posts of "products".
  ```php
 // Example AddBySearch with shared fields